Finnish National Biographies on the Semantic Web

 Eero Hyvönen, Petri Leskinen, Minna Tamper, Heikki Rantala, Esko Ikkala, Jouni Tuominen, and Kirsi Keravuori:

-BiographySampo – A Paradigm Shift for Publishing and Using Biography Collections on the Semantic Web
+BiographySampo - Publishing and Enriching Biographies on the Semantic Web for Digital Humanities Research

 and in the publications below.